- About Coverfox

 You can trace the authorised cashless garage network facility in the location you would prefer with the help of information posted on the insurers’ website.
 Or check the list of network garages listed by the insurance company you wish to buy insurance from.

-What are the penalty charges for riding bike without a valid two wheeler insurance policy?
+Q.39) What are the penalty charges for riding bike without a valid bike insurance policy?

 You would be charged a fine of Rs.2000, and/or be imprisoned for 3 months.
 It is advisable not to ride your bike without an insurance policy.